 Alresford is one of my favourite towns in Hampshire – its centre is lined with colourful shops and cottages and there’s a particularly good café – the Tiffin Tea Rooms.
 Alresford has lots of independent shops including an excellent second hand book shop which my mum likes to take her grandchildren to.
 And the town’s toilets also have a story to tell – they were used during the Cold War for passing on secret information through the Portland Spy Ring.
 The Bond films always make espionage so beguiling but this is the rather a humdrum reality.

-Calshot Activities Centre in Southampton
+Calshot Activities Centre near Southampton

 If you’ve planned a trip to Hampshire and the weather isn’t looking promising, it’s worth checking out some of the brilliant indoor activities at Calshot.
 There’s a decent climbing wall, a dry ski slope and a velodrome.
 If the weather is on your side, you can try a variety of water sports from paddle boarding to power boating.